Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Subgap bands from self-consistent numerics

-The self-consistent solutions is obtained by a fixed point iteration.
-We choose arbitrary initial values for $\Delta_i$, diagonalize the Hamiltonian and compute new $\Delta_i$ from the resulting eigenstates.
+The self-consistent solutions are obtained by a fixed point iteration.
+We choose arbitrary initial values for $\Delta_{i_y}$, diagonalize the Hamiltonian and compute new $\Delta_{i_y}$ from the resulting eigenstates.
 This procedure is repeated until convergence, and a relative error of $10^{-4}$ is typically obtained after 10--20 iterations.
-In such a solution $\Delta_i$ is suppressed in the vicinity of the magnetic scatterers.
-To probe the influence of this nonuniformity on the sub-gap features we also compare with a non-selfconsistent solution, obtained by imposing a uniform $\Delta$ (corresponding to the self-consistent result far from the interface) and diagonalizing the Hamiltonian only once.
+A stop of convergence at a larger error should usually be avoided since even an error of $10^{-2}$ is often not enough to ensure the correctness of the solution.
+In the self-consistent solution $\Delta_{i_y}$ is reduced in the vicinity of the magnetic scatterers.
+To probe the influence of this nonuniformity on the subgap features we also compare it with a non-self-consistent solution, obtained by imposing a uniform $\Delta$ (corresponding to the self-consistent result far from the interface) and diagonalizing the Hamiltonian only once.
+This comparison is shown in Fig.\ \ref{fig:numerics-selfvsnon} with the non-self-consistent results in the upper panels, Figs.\ \ref{fig:numerics-selfvsnon}(a)--\ref{fig:numerics-selfvsnon}(d) and the corresponding self-consistent results in the lower panels, Figs.\ \ref{fig:numerics-selfvsnon}(e)--\ref{fig:numerics-selfvsnon}(h).
+Differences compared with the fully self-consistent solution appear only near the edges of the bulk gap.
+This allows us to use the non-self-consistent computation for systematic comparisons of mainly the topologically relevant features at $\omega = 0$, for which a comparison is only meaningful if the bulk value $\Delta_{i_y}$ remains always the same which cannot be guaranteed from the self-consistent computation.